bilalafzal97/cream-pad-program-library/README.md

 4. **Final Settlement:** Tokens are allocated based on the final auction price.

 ## Installation & Usage
-To build and interact with Cream Pad on Sonicf:
+To build and interact with Cream Pad on Sonic:

 ```sh
 # Install dependencies